kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 }
 {% endprism %}

-Next, the HTML looks like this:
+The HTML for this example looks like this:
 {% prism markup %}
 <!DOCTYPE html>
 <html lang="en">